advplyr/audiobookshelf-app/readme.md

 This application is built using [NuxtJS](https://nuxtjs.org/) and [Capacitor](https://capacitorjs.com/) in order to run on both iOS and Android on the same code base.

+Information on helping with translations of the apps [here](https://www.audiobookshelf.org/faq#how-do-i-help-with-translations).

 ### Windows Environment Setup for Android

 Required Software: